xuru/pyvisdk/docs/source/do/virtual_machine_datastore_volume_option.rst

     .. py:attribute:: fileSystemType

-        The type name of the file system volume information object for this option.
+        The type name of the file system volume information object for this option.See HostFileSystemVolumeInfo

     .. py:attribute:: majorVersion